 Completed: October 2021

-The 33-unit project provides a new sheltered housing complex containing 24 flats and 9 bungalows which are suitable for wheelchair users.
-The development replaced the previous Dalrymple Court sheltered housing unit which was demolished as it was no longer fit for purpose.
+A new sheltered housing complex containing 24 flats and 9 bungalows suitable for wheelchair users.
+The development replaced Dalrymple Court sheltered housing unit.

 Former Towerlands Primary School, Irvine